You are more than a number

 Step 8: Submit your SlideRoom Portfolio.
-Please note that you must submit your Common Application before submitting your portfolio.
+Please note that you must submit your Common Application or Coalition Application before submitting your portfolio.

 Choose a current event or issue in your community and discuss the business implications.
 Propose a solution that incorporates business principles or practices.
 The review panel will look for creativity, drawing connections, and originality.

 Upload a document or artifact that represents something significant about your life to show your learning in action.